mindymallory/research-project-template/index.md

 ---
 layout: page
-title: Reproducible Research Project Template
+title: Tutorial
-tagline: The Tutorial
+tagline: for a Reproducible Research Project
 description: Minimal tutorial on writing a reproducible manuscript with R, and RStudio
 output: md_document
 bibliography: bibliography.bib
 ---

 <!-- After knitting, paste the yaml header above  -->